Jaxan/partition/README.md

 The sequence associated to inner nodes provides a minimal-length 'witness' for the inequivalence of different blocks.

 In this implementation, all nodes of the splitting tree are represented as blocks.

+This package contains implementations for two strategies for refining an initial partition.
+This strategy is set by the `strategy` flag in the `Refine()` method.
+If `strategy == 0`, Hopcroft's 'smaller half' strategy is used.
+This strategy has a worst case time complexity of O(kn log n), where k is the number of functions for which the blocks should be equivalent.
+If `strategy == 1` Moore's strategy is used.
+This strategy has a worst case time complexity of O(kn^2).